Mirza Tofazzal Hossain Mukul

-Mirza Tofazzal Hossain Mukul was a Bangladesh Awami League politician and the former Member of Parliament of Tangail-5.
+Mirza Tofazzal Hossain Mukul was a Bangladesh Awami League politician and a member of parliament for Tangail-5.

 Career

 Mukul was elected to parliament from Tangail-5 as a Bangladesh Awami League candidate in 1973.
-He was the former President of Tangail District unit of Bangladesh Awami League and Tangail District Bar Association.
+He was the former president of the Tangail District unit of the Bangladesh Awami League and the Tangail District Bar Association.

 Death and legacy

 Mukul died on 5 April 2016 in Bangabandhu Sheikh Mujib Medical University Hospital, Dhaka, Bangladesh.
 His son in law, Abdur Rahman, is the member of parliament from Faridpur-1.

 On 22 January 2022, Mukul was awarded the Ekushey Padak, the second most important award for civilians in Bangladesh.